Edinburgh-Genome-Foundry/Flametree/README.rst

 (no boilerplate, no ``os.path.join``, ``os.listdir`` etc.), which works the same way for different file systems.

-Write a Flametree program to read/write disk folders, and your code will also be able to read/write zip archives and in-memory archives - which is particularly useful on web servers.
+Write a Flametree program to read/write files in disk folders, and your code will also be able to read/write in zip archives and virtual (in-memory) archives - which is particularly useful on web servers.

 As an illustration, here is how to use Flametree to read a file ``texts/poems/the_raven.txt``, replace all